crccheck/kinesis-console-consumer/README.md

 Usage as a package
 ------------------

-Hey, you can import this module into your own project to use as Kinesis Stream Reader readable stream too!
+You can import this module into your own project to use as Kinesis Stream Reader readable stream too!

     const AWS = require('aws-sdk')